Family Bank: History

 The bank was founded in 1984 as Family Finance Building Society Limited.
-Titus Muya, the former non-executive chairman of Family Bank served as the founding chairman and chief executive officer for the first twenty-three years of the organisation.
+Titus Muya, the former non-executive chairman of Family Bank, served as the founding chairman and chief executive officer for the bank's first 23 years.
 In 2007, it became a commercial bank, following the issuance of a banking license by the Central Bank of Kenya, the country's banking regulator.
 Titus Muya resigned as CEO of the re-branded Family Bank Limited, to comply with current Kenyan banking regulations.
 Since converting to a commercial bank, FBL has been pursuing an expansion of its branch network.

 In 2010, the bank diversified into the insurance industry through a subsidiary Dhamana Insurance Agency.

 In 2013, the bank acquired a building in central Nairobi that serves as its headquarters and is currently undergoing renovation to carry its corporate image.
-This is the same building where founder Mr. TK Muya had rented a small space that served as both a branch and his office.
+This is the same building where founder Muya had rented a small space that served as both a branch and his office.

 Ownership

 The shares of stock of FBL are privately owned by institutional and individual investors.
 In October 2010, a consortium consisting of private equity firm AfricInvest, based in Tunisia, FMO of the Netherlands and Norway's Norfund, acquired a 25% stake in Family Bank for a cash sum of US$14.3 million.
-Two years later, that stake was sold to two Kenyan corporations, for an estimated price of US$21.3 million (KES:1.84 billion).
+Two years later, that stake was sold to two Kenyan corporations, for an estimated price of US$21.3 million (KES: 1.84 billion).
 The company shares are traded over-the-counter, with plans to list on the Nairobi Stock Exchange (NSE) in the future.